-UPDATE 1-CN Rail's profit, revenue beat as freight volumes surge
+UPDATE 2-CN Rail's profit, revenue better than expected on freight volumes

 Revenue rose 17 percent to C$3.33 billion, beating analysts' average estimate of C$3.27 billion.

-$1 = 1.25 Canadian dollars Reporting by John Benny in Bengaluru; Editing by Sriraj Kalluvila
+$1 = 1.25 Canadian dollars Reporting by Allison Lampert and John Benny; Editing by Sriraj Kalluvila and Grant McCool